Other, Queer, Foreign – what do these terms mean?

 Other is a term that allows people to define themselves by identifying what they are not.
 The other is often not the majority or most powerful in society instead it generally refers to the minority or least dominant groups.
 In gender studies the other is referred to as the woman instead of the man and therefore is considered a ‘gendered’ term which can be used in a derogatory way.

-Foreign is defined as the quality of being, appearing or being perceived as outside of one’s own country or not belonging.
+Foreign is defined as the quality of being, appearing or being perceived as outside, or not belonging to the norm.
+This norm could be in relation to ones gender identity or expression, sexuality, place of birth, race or culture.

 When we think of these terms what we are referring to is any person, system, creation or way of life that isn’t that of the majority or most dominant.
 Many artists strive to make work that pushes the boundaries of the majority or exists outside the normative position of a society.
 Many of the artists Técha Noble has listed as being her artistic influences could be termed queer artists, even though for some of them the term wasn’t invented in their lifetime.